sankalp-r/ndvi-anomaly-detection/README.md

 # ndvi-anomaly-detection

-This project deals with NDVI anamolay detection form remote sensing data.
+This project deals with NDVI anamolay detection from remote sensing data.